Stacey Nelkin: Acting

 Nelkin starred as Bonnie Sue Chisholm in four episodes of the CBS western miniseries The Chisholms (1979).
 When the miniseries resumed in 1980, she was up for the role in the miniseries but turned it down to take a role as Candy on Up the Academy.
 Delta Burke starred in the role of Bonnie Sue instead of Stacey.

 She appeared in the horror film Halloween III: Season of the Witch (1982) as Ellie Grimbridge.

 Around the same time, Nelkin was scheduled to appear in the film Blade Runner.
 She had been cast as Mary, a sixth Nexus-6 replicant that escapes from "off-world" and comes to Earth, but budget constraints resulted in her part being cut from the film early in the period of principal photography.
 Before being cast as Mary, she had done a screen test for the role of Pris but the role ultimately went to Daryl Hannah.
 Nelkin's screen test appears on Disc 4 of the collector's edition DVD set.
-Nelkin has made guest appearances in several TV series, including CHiPs, The A-Team, Eight Is Enough, 1st & Ten and Hunter.
+Nelkin has made guest appearances in several TV series, including The Paper Chase, The Waltons, CHiPs, The A-Team, Eight Is Enough, 1st & Ten and Hunter.

 Her best-known TV role was on the soap opera Generations (1990) as Christy Russell.

+She starred in the 2022 horror film, The Shed after responding to a posting about a movie that was going to be shot locally, and calling the number on the poster.